#1: Have a good, stable internet connection.

 Running video takes a lot of a computer or tablet's power.
 Older computers/tablets or computers/tablets running a lot of programs in the background can produce poor quality.
 Close all running applications if your system seems bogged down during a video session.

-For best practices on both thera-LINK and general security, make sure your browser is running the latest version.
-If not, do an update as it will likely result in a smoother session and just security best practices.
+For best practices on both Zoom and general security, make sure your browser is running the latest version.
+If not, do an update as it will likely result in a smoother session and will have better security.

 #4: Restart your computer before a session.